St. Louis Roof Replacement

 We walk you through material options with physical samples.
 We explain the pros and cons of each for your specific situation, rather than pushing the most expensive option.

-Local Note: We always discuss Class 4 impact-resistant shingles for St. Louis given our hail frequency, and explain the insurance premium discount math so you can make an informed decision.
+Local Note: We always discuss Class 4 impact-resistant shingles for St. Louis given our hail frequency, and explain the carrier documentation questions to verify before you make an informed decision.

 Permits & HOA